1 | Tentacled snake |

 A new species of snake discovered in 2022.
 This was originally part of the rice paddy snake, a common species in southern Thailand, Cambodia and Vietnam, which lives in swamps and uses a bizarre hopping jump across mud in order to escape predators.
 Genetic analysis revealed that those in central and northern Thailand are actually a separate species: Murphy’s mud snake (Hypsiscopus murphyi).
 This had a mitochondrial genetic divergence of 4.75-13.53%.
 One of the differences between the two was the ventral (belly) scales; Murphy’s mud snake had 122-132, while rice paddy snakes had 113-123.

-Murphy’s mud snakes also spread across southern China, to Hong Kong and Taiwan.
-Rice paddy snakes (Hypsiscopus plumbea) live far further southwards, inhabiting southern Thailand, Malaysia, Indonesia and Singapore.
+Murphy’s mud snakes are also spread across southern China, to Hong Kong and Taiwan.
+Their rice paddy snake (Hypsiscopus plumbea) cousin lives far further southwards, inhabiting southern Thailand, Malaysia, Indonesia and Singapore.
 The two are believed to overlap in parts of Thailand and Cambodia.

 9 | Khasi Hills keelback |

-This species lives nowhere near the ocean, and instead inhabits obscure evergreen forests in northern Thailand, with high rainfall.
-Hebius khasiense ranges from 900-1400 metres in elevation, and prefer standing pools within forests to fast-flowing rocky streams.
+This species lives nowhere near the ocean, and instead inhabits obscure evergreen forests in northern Thailand, with high annual rainfall totals.
+Hebius khasiense ranges from 900-1400 metres in elevation, and prefer standing pools within forests rather than fast-flowing rocky streams.
 Khasi Hills keelbacks are harmless, but may bite if picked up.
 They live in scenic spots far away from humanity, rather than in urban drainage ditches in towns (like the red-necked keelback).

 Khasi hills keelbacks have a long tail, making up almost a third of their body.
 A typical adult measures 60cm, with a tail 19cm long.
-Hebius khasiense has a thin body which looks dull from a distance, but has rich, complex patterns up close.
+The all-time record was 67.3cm.
+Hebius khasiense has a thin body which looks dull from a distance, but has rich, complex patterns when viewed up close.
 Its diet is poorly researched, but believed to consist of toads.

 10 | Schneider’s bockadam |

 Part of the dog-faced watersnake clan, or the bockadams.
-They all live in muddy tidal flats along coastlines, rarely straying inland, except a couple of miles into river estuaries.
-It was originally one huge species ranging from Australia to India, but in 2012, the species was divided into 5 species, with two being extremely rare, and two being joint as the most common.
+These mostly harmless snakes live in muddy tidal flats along coastlines, rarely straying inland, except for a couple of miles into river estuaries.
+The “dog-faced watersnake” was originally one giant species ranging from Australia to India, but in 2012, the species was divided into five, with two being extremely rare, and two being tied as the most common.

 This snake can be highly abundant, if difficult to spot because of their subtle muddy colours.
-Schenider’s bockadams measure 80-105cm, and are also common in Singapore.
-The physical differences to the Indian version are very subtle, mainly with varying scale counts and scale shape differences.
+Schenider’s bockadams measure 80-105cm, with a maximum of 127cm, and are also common in Singapore.
+The physical differences to the Indian version are very subtle, mainly involving variations in scale counts and slightly different scale shapes.